 Can the discounts I get with my Bus Turistic ticket be used online?

-No. The only Barcelona discount card that can be used entirely online is the Barcelona City Pass which includes tickets to the Sagrada Famila, Park Guell, and the Bus Turistic plus 20% discounts on a ton of attractions.
+No. The only Barcelona discount card that can be used entirely online is the Barcelona Pass which includes tickets to the Sagrada Familia, Park Guell, and the Bus Turistic plus 20% discounts on a ton of attractions.

 Do I have to specify a use date if I buy tickets online?

-No, provided you book through Ticketbar the ticket is valid for one year from the purchase date.
+No, provided you book through Tiqets the ticket is valid for one year from the purchase date.

 Does my Bus Turistic ticket guarantee a specific seat?

 No, seats are on a first come first served basis.

 Unfortunately refunds cannot be made once tickets are purchased.

 Can I do the hop on hop off routes in the opposite way?